 Database vs data warehouse.
 OLTP and OLAP

-What is the difference between a data warehouse and a database?
+What is the difference between data warehouses and a database?
 Although these two systems work with data, they perform completely different roles.
 In a nutshell, databases are used for fast, ongoing processing of small slices of data when the purpose of a data warehouse is to conduct complex analytics based on vast sets of information.

 OLTP – on-line transactional processing